cscart/docs/en/user_guide/orders/shipments/shipment_statuses.rst

 .. image:: img/shipment_statuses.png
     :align: center
-    :alt: Since version 4.3.7 a shipment can have a status.
+    :alt: A shipment can have a status.

 ============================
 Add Your Own Shipment Status